Cycling Slovakia – Why it Should Be Your Next Destination

 Food and Supermarkets in Slovakia

-Do not expect to find a wide variety of food choices in Slovakian supermarkets, mostly canned stuff, and few types of cheese, Slovakia seems oddly stuck to the East-Europe 90’s style… this is probably not going to last very long “international food” is making is slow way also here.
+Do not expect to find a wide variety of food choices in Slovakian supermarkets, mostly canned stuff, and a few types of cheese.
+Slovakia seems oddly stuck in the Eastern European 90’s style… this probably won’t last very long.
+“International food” is making its slow way also here.

 Other cycling destinations in Europe: